JD95/write-you-a-tic-tac-toe/README.md

 - Representing Failure with Maybe
 - Type Signatures

+# Intro

+All real world problems have two things: nouns and verbs.
+We want *cars* to *drive themselves*.
+We want to *recognize* the *faces* in *pictures*.
+The process of programming involves converting the problems into a language that the computer can understand and act on.
+Unfortunately, computers aren't yet at the point to be able to completely understand human intent, so programmers still have jobs (for now).
+That job typically entails of extracting the nouns and verbs of a problem and then finding a way to represent those on the computer.

+For example, how could we represent a person?
+Obviously we could model every *single* molecule in their body, but programmers are lazy and often the problems we solve don't care about *that* level of specificity.
+Lets think about what information you might use to describe a person you saw to someone else.

+They were:
+- Tall
+- Blond Hair
+- Kinda Heavy
+- Had Green Eyes

+That's a fairly good description, probably enough to identify someone with.
+Computers like specific details whenever possible though, so lets modify our description a bit.

+They were:
+- Height: 6 feet, 3 inches
+- Hair Color: Blond
+- Weight: 210 pounds
+- Eye Color: Green
+- Name: Taylor Doe
+- Age: 27 years

+So more specific in this case meant including numbers and units in a few cases.
+Computers like numbers, a lot.
+People on the other hand want to be more expressive.
+To this end, Haskell comes with a few different kind of values to talk about.

 # Primitive Data Types

-The initial problem of programming is figuring out how to represent your problem in a way that the computer can understand it.
-A smart tactic is to first encode the objects involved with the problem and then attempt to encode  the transformations of those objects into the result.

 ### Int

 - Numbers transfer directly into programming
-- Almost all programming langues have integers as a datatype
+- Almost all programming langues have integers

 ### Double